jack0son/woke-dapp/@woke/web3-nact/README.md

 # 📬 web3-act

-**Just send it**
+**Just send it** ✔️

-Web3 as a service.
+Web3 as a service with self healing subscriptions and transactions.
 Easily spin up a web3 backend without worrying about transaction juggling, provider failures, or subscription reliability.

+Run me as service, or start me from your dApp back end.
+When I start a fire, I'll set it 🔥 at a safe distance from your backend.

+- Self healing subscriptions (events, blockheaders)
+- Intelligent transaction submission (indempotence, gas calculation, nonce and address pool management)
+- Provider redundancy (provide a list of fall-through providers)
+- Isolate frequent web3 faults from the rest of your application
+- Built-in monitoring with sentry or twitter DMs

 **Why?**